BBC Sport: Rugby union

 The BBC holds joint rights to the Six Nations championship in the UK with ITV Sport until 2029.
 The BBC show all Scotland and Wales home matches (except those against England) plus 1 further match from either France, Ireland or Italy which features either Scotland or Wales live.
 Coverage of these games is complemented by an interactive service on BBC Red Button and Radio commentary on all matches.
 The BBC held the live rights to the Autumn Internationals for the Scottish and Welsh sides as well as highlights of the English team.

 Gabby Logan leads the BBC's rugby coverage.
 Martin Johnson, Sam Warburton, Jonathan Davies, John Barclay, Jamie Heaslip, Andy Nicol, Chris Paterson and Thomas Castaignède are the main pundits and co-commentators.
 The BBC's main commentator is Andrew Cotter.
 Sonja McLaughlan and Lee McKenzie are the reporters.

 Rugby league

+Mark Chapman, Sam Burgess, Jamie Peacock and Jon Wilkin, providing the BBC Sport coverage of the 2025 Rugby League Ashes, at Wembley Stadium.

+Currently, the BBC shows live coverage from the Super League and the Challenge Cup, as well as most England International fixtures and the World Club Challenge.
+Coverage is typically hosted by Mark Chapman, Tanya Arnold and Robbie Hunter Paul with commentary from Matt Newsum, Jonathan Davies and Brian Noble.

+As of the 2024 season, the BBC broadcasts 10 live Super League matches on its terrestrial channels, with an additional 5 matches on the iPlayer.
+The BBC also broadcasts two Challenge Cup Quarter Finals, both Semi Finals, and the Cup Final on its terrestrial channels, the latter of which is an OFCOM Category A event, which must be broadcast on a free-to-air channel.
+They also broadcast the Wheelchair and Women's finals.
+Some earlier round matches of the Challenge Cup are also broadcast by the BBC on its online platforms.
+The BBC also provides audio commentary across BBC Sounds, via local radio and BBC Radio 5 Live, for all Super League matches.

-The BBC shows live coverage of the Challenge Cup including both semi-finals and the final, the Four Nations and the Rugby League World Cup.
-Coverage is hosted by Mark Chapman and Tanya Arnold with commentary from Dave Woods, Jonathan Davies and Brian Noble.
-The BBC's Super League Show shows weekly highlights of the Super League, Magic Weekend, Super 8s and the Grand Final.
+Historically, the BBC has shown the Four Nations and the Rugby League World Cup, and the highlights programme the Super League Show, which featured weekly highlights of the Super League, Magic Weekend, Super 8s and the Grand Final.

-Also, for the first time, the BBC will show 12 Super League matches live, as well as the World Club Challenge, beating Channel 4.
-It will show this coverage for the next three seasons.